 4. Design tools integrations

 User research helps you improve your user experience, but it also allows you to reduce development costs, identify issues early on, and fuel product decisions with real user data.
 To do this, you need to be able to test real products with live testing, and access prototype integration.
 So it’s worth looking for an alternative to UserTesting that allows live website testing and the ability to test clickable prototypes from Figma, AdobeXD, InVision, or Sketch.
-Options that do this are Maze and Loop11.
+Options that do this are Maze, Lyssna and Loop11.

 Which is the best alternative to UserTesting?